Silver Tech Studios

 Image Classification from Scratch and Scaling Using Multicore Matrix Multiplication

-During my volunteering experience at the Prometheus Lab at McGill, I engaged in a project focused on image classification from scratch.
+During my experience as a research assistant at the Prometheus Lab at McGill university, I engaged in a project focused on image classification from scratch.
 The goal was to develop a Java-based vision system that could effectively classify the type of room a robot was navigating.

 The project involved constructing a custom image classification program, which was built entirely from the ground up.
 To optimize the handling of images captured by the robot, I implemented a batching system.
 This approach allowed for efficient processing of multiple images simultaneously, reducing overall running time.